Telegram Channel Admin: Permissions Guide

 Community Manager Permissions

 A community manager handles member-facing tasks.
-Grant them Delete Messages (to remove spam or rule-breaking content), Invite Users via Link, and Ban Users.
+Grant them Delete Messages (to remove spam), Invite Users via Link, and Ban Users.
 Skip Post Messages and Edit Messages unless they also create content.
+A community manager with Ban Users can remove members, but cannot change channel settings or add new admins.

 Bot Admin Permissions